DeliriumNetwork/delirium-notify/README.md

-# Delirium Template for FiveM
+# Delirium Notify System for FiveM

-Welcome to the Delirium Template for FiveM, a comprehensive starting point for developing FiveM servers using Lua.
-This template includes best practices, a clean directory structure, and essential files to kickstart your development.
+Welcome to Delirium Notify System for FiveM, a robust notification system designed to enhance your FiveM server by providing seamless, customizable notifications to players.
+This script is built following best practices for Lua development and includes a clean directory structure, making it easy to integrate and extend.

 ## Table of Contents